The Ray And Tye Noorda Foundation

 • Environment and Climate: Efforts to eliminate fossil fuel use and explore alternative energy sources

-Evidence-Based Approach: The foundation strongly emphasizes data-driven, evidence-based interventions with rigorous impact evaluations.
+Evidence-Based Approach: The foundation strongly emphasises data-driven, evidence-based interventions with rigorous impact evaluations.
 RTNF asks the critical question: "Is the intervention at least as effective as giving participants cash?"
 This reflects their high bar for demonstrating measurable impact.

 Recent Funding Examples: